The MBBS programme at King’s aims to train students to become:

 Stage 3 is oriented towards future practice, and includes the opportunity to undertake elective study abroad.
 You will also conduct quality improvement projects and develop skills to transform patient and population health at home and abroad.
 Inter-professional training and increasingly realistic simulation are important parts of the curriculum.

-The intercalated degree is a one-year BSc degree which gives you the opportunity to study the subjects of your choice in greater depth across King’s and the university’s clinical partners.
+The intercalated degree is a one-year BSc course which gives you the opportunity to study the subjects of your choice in greater depth across King’s and the university’s clinical partners.
 As a multi-faculty institution, we offer an unrivalled range of intercalated degrees from clinical and biomedical sciences to humanities subjects.
-The intercalated BSc is considered an opt-out year for MBBS and is taken between Stages 2 and 3 of the GPEP (A102) students may choose to opt-out of the intercalated BSc programme or may choose to undertake this opportunity if desired.
+The intercalated BSc is considered an opt-out year for MBBS and is taken between Stages 2 and 3 of the course.
+A104 students may choose to opt out of the intercalated BSc course or may choose to undertake this opportunity if desired.

 Outcome of the programme

 Provisionally registered doctors can only practise in approved Foundation Year 1 posts: the law does not allow provisionally registered doctors to undertake any other type of work.
-To obtain a Foundation Year 1 post you will need to apply during the final year of your undergraduate programme through the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
-Generally all suitably qualified UK graduates have found a place on the Foundation Year 1.
+To obtain a Foundation Year 1 post you will need to apply during the final year of your undergraduate course through the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
+Generally all suitably qualified UK graduates are allocated a place on Foundation Year 1.
 You will normally successfully complete Foundation Year 1 within 12 months, which is marked by the award of a Certificate of Experience.

-On successful completion of Foundation Year 1 you will then be eligible to apply for full registration with the GMC.
-You need full registration with a licence to practice for unsupervised medical practice in the NHS or private practice in the UK.
+On successful completion of Foundation Year 1, you will be eligible to apply for full registration with the GMC.
+You need full registration with a licence to practise for unsupervised medical practice in the NHS or private practice in the UK.